zbonalldaylong/fantasybball-analytics/README.md

-# nba-analytics
+# fantasybball-analytics

-cbs.py is a framework to scrape/update all relevant data from my fantasy pool.
-It will be used to pull data into matplotlib visualizations.
+## cbs.py
+A class framework to scrape/update data for an online basketball fantasy pool.
+Updates are performed with the .update() function and stored in local html/pickle files.

 # configuration